rollcat/judo/readme.md

 Sure!
 Send me bug reports, suggestions, diffs, hate mail and accolades - as appropriate.
 Contact info below.

-Please do mind the following however:
+## Simplicity and stability

-- Judo is intentionally simple.
+Judo is intentionally simple.
 It aims to have 90% of [Ansible's][ansible] core features, while having 1% of the code (or less).
-If Judo can't do something for you, you should investigate the following:
+If Judo can't do something for you, you should investigate the
+following:

 - Rethink your problem,
 - Look into using [Ansible][ansible] instead.

 [ansible]: https://www.ansible.com/

-- Integrations with specific OS's on remote targets are left to separate projects - barring the minimum needed to set up the remote execution environment.
+Integrations with specific OS's on remote targets are left to separate projects - barring the minimum needed to set up the remote execution environment.
 However, Judo should make it simple to bootstrap some sort of "rosetta stone" on the remote end.

-- The SLOC count of the entire source code (`grep -v '^$' $(find .
-  -name "*.go") | wc -l`) shall never exceed 2000 lines.

-- The dependencies, for building or for running, on control or on remote machines, shall never change.
+The dependencies, for building or for running, on control or on remote machines, shall never change.

-- When the 1.0 release appears, the feature set and the interface will be frozen until it's time for a 2.0.
+When the 1.0 release appears, the feature set and the interface will be frozen until it's time for a 2.0.
 All (well written) scripts must continue working, unchanged.
 If 2.0 ever appears, well written scripts should require no adjustments at all.

-- The time for 2.0 will not be after 1.9; 1.9 will be followed by 1.10
-  and 1.11, all the way to 1.61, if necessary.
+The time for 2.0 will not be after 1.9; 1.9 will be followed by 1.10 and 1.11, all the way to 1.61, if necessary.
 Same for 2.x; expect 2.71 before 3.0.

+Testing for the required version number is made simple via an optional argument to the `-v` flag.
+In the 0.x series, it must be an exact version string match; past 1.0, it will specify the minimal required version.
+This feature was added in version 0.4, so as of today, only this will work:

+    judo -v 0.4

 ## Author

-&copy; 2016 Kamil Cholewiński <<kamil@rollc.at>>
+&copy; 2016-2018 Kamil Cholewiński <<kamil@rollc.at>>

 License is [MIT](/license.txt).